bareos/bareos/doc/developers/README-GIT.md

 ## Keeping Up-to-Date

-Periodically, you should update your fork or personal repository to match the canonical Barbossa repository.
+Periodically, you should update your fork or personal repository to match the canonical bareos-webui repository.

 ```
 sh% git checkout master
-sh% git pull barbossa master
+sh% git pull bareos-webui master
 ```
 To keep your remote up-to-date: